- Level: Beginner

 - Download the CSV file and save it on your computer.

-- In deepset Cloud, go to Data>Evaluation Sets and click Import Eval Sets.
+- In deepset Cloud, go to Data>Evaluation Sets and click Upload Evaluation Sets.

-- Drop the CSV file you downloaded on the Evaluation Set Import page and click Upload File.
-Wait for the confirmation that it uploaded without problems and click Go to Evaluation Sets.
+- Drop the CSV file you downloaded in step 1 in the Upload Evaluation Sets window and click Upload.
+Wait for the confirmation that it uploaded without problems.

 In deepset Cloud, go to Pipelines>New Pipeline.